Energy hubs explained: definition, how it works, why it matters

 Group Transport Agreement (Group TO)

-The Group Transport Agreement (GTO) is a contract concluded with the Distribution System Operator (DSO) that defines the collective transmission capacity for the group, known as the Group Transmission Volume (GTV, from the Dutch “Gecontracteerd Transport Vermogen”).
+The Group Transport Agreement (GTO)Learn more about group TO with Netbeheer Nederland’s position paper, (October 2024). is a contract concluded with the Distribution System Operator (DSO) that defines the collective transmission capacity for the group, known as the Group Transmission Volume ( GTVFrom the Dutch “Gecontracteerd Transport Vermogen”. ).
 The Group TO stipulates the total capacity the group is authorized to use, but gives freedom to the hub in deciding how it will be coordinated and distributed among the participants.

-But in exchange, participants are permitted to use the capacity from their neighbours at specific times.
+But in exchange, participants are permitted to use the capacity from their neighbors at specific times.
 This arrangement is particularly beneficial for companies with limited individual capacities, which allows them to exceed their own limits as long as the overall group capacity is not exceeded.

 Individual capacity